Community Entrepreneurs & Politics

 We started Hedonisia Hawaii in 2004 as a simple eco-hostel.
 We had no politics in mind at that time.

-We just wanted to offer people a more affordable eco-friendly vacation than the ‘concrete tourism’ in the over developed resort areas of Waikiki, Kona or Lahaina.
+We just wanted to offer a more affordable eco-friendly vacation than the ‘concrete tourism’ in the over developed resort areas of Waikiki, Kona or Lahaina.

 However, we found it can be quite difficult to create a sustainable community not only in Hawaii but in most of the USA and Europe due to excessive government zoning and planning regulations.